Sunscreen-tech/compiler_benchmarks/README.md

 ## Our results
 Full details can be found in [our paper](https://eprint.iacr.org/2025/1144.pdf).

 Juliet seems to experience some issues at 8-bit precision.
-For Concrete, which asks for sample inputs from the developer, we pass in inputs of the same bit size to maintain the precision used by other frameworks (except for cardio program as the output is a small integer anyway).
+For Concrete, which asks for sample inputs from the developer, we pass in inputs of the same bit size needed to maintain the precision used by other frameworks (except for cardio program as the output is a small integer anyway).

 ### Chi-squared program
 We look at how our compiler performs for a FHE-friendly variant of chi-squared with respect to runtime of the generated FHE program, size of the compiler output, and memory usage.